Polar Coding for Secret-Key Generation: Application to Secrecy and Privacy for Biometric Systems

 Let $n \in \mathbb{N}$ and $N \triangleq 2^n$.
 Fix a joint probability distribution $p_{XU}$.
 We note $V^{1:N} \triangleq U^{1:N} G_N$.
 For $\delta_N \triangleq 2^{-N^{\beta}}$, where $\beta \in ]0,1/2[$, define the following sets

 The scheme proposed is a special case (it corresponds to the case $Z = \emptyset$) of the scheme in Section~\ref{Sec_scheme2}.
 However, for completeness and clarity, we provide its detailed description in Algorithm~\ref{alg:encoding_gen_sec} and Algorithm~\ref{alg:decoding_gen_sec} with the notation of the biometric secret generation problem.
-We formally define a biometric key generation strategy $\mathcal{S}_N^{{\textup{bio}}}$ as follows.

 \begin{rem} One may actually use $S_k^{1:N} [\mathcal{V}_{U} \backslash \mathcal{H}_{U|Y}]$ as the $S_k$ and slightly increase the biometric secret rate in Algorithm~\ref{alg:encoding_gen_sec}.
 However, one does not distinguish the last block from the others for convenience -- see Remark \ref{rm:efficient_use_key}. \end{rem}